Opcode: if

 Description

-Creates a new list of the values of the elements of the collection, applies the type specified by to_apply, which is either the type corresponding to a string or the type of to_apply, and then evaluates it.
-If to_apply has any parameters, i.e., it is a node with one or more elements, these are prepended to the collection as the first parameters.
+Creates a new list of the values of the elements of the collection, and changes the type to that specified by to_apply and then evaluates it.
+The parameter to_apply can either be a string representing the type or an opcode of the specified type.
+If to_apply is an opcode and has parameters, i.e., it is a node with one or more elements, these are prepended to the collection as the first parameters.
 When no extra parameters are passed, it is a more efficient equivalent to (call (set_type type collection)).

 Details